josephmluna/EastRiverData/README.md

 # EastRiverData
-Dataset for SSRPv2021 metatranscriptomics from the Eat River
+Dataset for SSRPv2021 metatranscriptomics from the East River